Contract: People's Republic of China

 Under the Civil Code of the People's Republic of China, "the parties may conclude a contract by making an offer and acceptance or through other means".
 An offer is defined as "an expression of intent to conclude a contract with another person" and is required to "be specific and definite" and to expressly indicate that "the offeror is to be bound by his expression of intent upon acceptance thereof by an offeree".
 The code further provides that an offer may be revoked unless "the offeror has explicitly indicated that the offer is irrevocable by specifying a time limit for acceptance or in any other manner" or "the offeree has reasons to believe that the offer is irrevocable and has made reasonable preparations for performing the contract".
 An acceptance, defined as "an expression of intent of the offeree to accept the offer" and a contract is legally formed when the acceptance becomes effective under the provisions of the code.
-Consequently, the formation of a contract under Mainland Chinese law is governed by the mutual assent principle but is subject to the additional criterion that a valid offer expressly state that it is irrevocable.
+Consequently, the formation of a contract under mainland Chinese law is governed by the mutual assent principle but is subject to the additional criterion that a valid offer expressly state that it is irrevocable.

-Based on the common law concept of an invitation to treat, Mainland Chinese law recognises the notion of an invitation to offer.
+Based on the common law concept of an invitation to treat, mainland Chinese law recognises the notion of an invitation to offer.
 An invitation to offer is defined as "a manifestation that a person expects another person to make an offer" and the code specifically provides that "Auction announcements, bidding announcements, stock prospectuses, bond prospectuses, fund prospectuses, commercial advertisements and promotions, mailed price catalogs, and the like, are invitations to offer" and that "commercial advertisement and promotion constitute an offer if their content satisfies the conditions for an offer".

 Mainland Chinese law takes a liberal approach to the manner in which a contract is recorded, with the civil code providing that "parties may conclude a contract in writing, orally, or in other forms" and that "a data message in any form...that renders the content contained therein capable of being represented in a tangible form and accessible for reference and use at any time is deemed as a writing."
 Nevertheless, the code provides for specific requirements as to the contents of a contract.
+Government procurement law in China prescribes that the republic's contract law applies in the field of public procurement and that contracts are to be made in writing.

-Under the Civil Code of the Republic of China, a contract act purportedly entered into by an individual lacking capacity for any reason is void unless ratified by the individual's guardian or conservator.
-Only a lawful guardian or conservator of such an individual may assent to a juridical act on behalf of a person lacking capacity.
-Additionally, where a party lacking capacity fraudulently deceives the other party into believing that the first party had capacity to enter a contract, the contract is valid despite such incapacity.
+Under the Taiwan Civil Code, a contract purportedly entered into by an incapable person (incapax) for any reason is void unless ratified by the person's guardian or conservator.
+Only an incapax’s lawful guardian or conservator may assent to a juridical act on the incapax’s behalf.
+Additionally, where an incapax fraudulently deceives the other party into believing that the first party had capacity to enter a contract, the contract is valid despite such incapacity.